Mokbm/secure-vault/README.md

 SecureVault is a local command-line password manager written in Python.
 It creates an encrypted vault on your machine, generates secure passwords for accounts, copies passwords to the clipboard, and supports encrypted backup export/import.

-> Security note: this is a personal/educational project and has not been professionally audited.
-Do not use it as a replacement for a mature password manager for high-value or enterprise accounts.

 ## Features

 - Create an encrypted local password vault